 A Power of Attorney is a legal document which enables you to appoint another person as your attorney to make decisions or sign documents on your behalf.
+This excludes decisions such as making a will.

 General Power of Attorney